 In The Simpsons, Bart is Chaos while Lisa is Order.
 In one of the Simpsons comics (Issue 111) the kids represented them even.

-My Little Pony: Friendship Is Magic is weird about this trope.
 In place of standard Order, it has "Harmony," which emphasizes unity and compromise rather than strict discipline.
-Opposing it is "Disharmony," which is occasionally referred to as Chaos, but in practice is more like arbitrariness.
-Discord, its primary representative so far, acts according to random whims, but he flies into a rage whenever a Spanner in the Works impedes those whims in any way, rejecting any chaos other than his own.
+Opposing it is "Disharmony," which is occasionally referred to as Chaos and emphasizes arbitrariness.
+Discord, its primary representative, acts according to random whims.

 As revealed in The Legend of Korra: Beginnings, there were two major spirits: Raava the order spirit, and Vaatu the chaos spirit.
 Each 10,000 years, they wrestle around, the former keeping the latter in line just in time for the Harmonic Convergence.
 But it was thanks to Wan accidentally releasing Vaatu that the balance of the world gets out of control.
 So he spends the rest of his life working with Raava to fix what he accidentally did.